bleenco/binfs/README.md

 Not yet implemented.

+### Working with us

+We would love to receive community support.
+Whether fixing bugs or creating new features - we would appreciate it!
+Please read our guideline for contribution and don't forget to check our issues list.

 ### Credits

 This package was heavily inspired by [go-bindata](https://github.com/jteeuwen/go-bindata) library with same purpose but for `Go` language.